eco619/engineering-docs/engineering-principles/engineering-documentation-standard.md

 Responsibility establishes boundaries.

-Validation establishes that the defined component responsibility performs as intended before implementation into the larger platform.
+Validation establishes that the defined component responsibility performs as intended before incorporation into the larger platform.

 Implementation incorporates those validated responsibilities into the platform.

-Verification evaluates the resulting behavior at its applicable lifecycle stage.

-Integration establishes their operation as part of the larger system.
+Integration establishes their connected operation as part of the larger system.

+Implementation Verification establishes that the implemented and integrated platform operates in accordance with its defined architecture, responsibilities, and execution requirements.

+Baseline Testing evaluates the integrated platform against known operational information and expected outcomes to establish a reference for continued engineering evaluation and evolution.

+Verification remains an engineering activity wherever claims, behavior, information, or results require independent confirmation.

 Revision history preserves evolution.